Decomposition of free cumulants: Motzkin cumulants

 for any $b,b_1,b_2\in \mathcal{B}$ and any $a\in {\mathcal C}$. } \end{Definition}

-In order to be able to use effectively lattices $\mathcal{NC}_{{\rm irr}}(w)$ rather than $\mathcal{NC}(w)$, which is convenient and simplifies computations, we first need to define operator-valued $w$-Boolean cumulants $B_w$.
-Let ${\mathcal Int}(w)$ be the set of interval partitions of $w$ into Motzkin subwords, namely
+In order to effectively use the lattices $\mathcal{NC}_{{\rm irr}}(w)$ rather than $\mathcal{NC}(w)$—which is both convenient and simplifies computations—we first introduce an intermediate family of cumulants, which we call operator-valued $w$-Boolean cumulants.
+These will play a role analogous to Boolean cumulants in the classical setting and will lead to the definition of Motzkin cumulants.